All Products

 The encryption method of the replication target vault must be the same as that of the source backup vault.

 Select an encryption method for the replication target vault.
-The default method is Cloud Backup-managed, which uses the backup service's built-in encryption.
+The default value is Fully managed by Cloud Backup, which uses the encryption method provided by the backup service.

 4. Click OK.

-Step 2: Share the resource from the destination account to the source account
+Step 2: Share the resource with the source account from the destination account

 Important

-Share the resource from the destination account to the source account using a resource share.
+Share the resources of the destination account with the source account by creating a resource share.

-1. Log on to the Cloud Backup console - Backup Vaults of the destination account.
+1. Go to the Cloud Backup console > Vault Management page of the destination account.
 On the Storage Vaults page, select the destination region.

-2. Hover over the ┇ icon in the Actions column of the replication target vault and select Resource sharing.
+2. Move the mouse pointer over the ┇ icon in the Actions column of the replication target vault and select Resource Sharing.

-3. In the displayed panel, configure the sharing information.
+3. In the Add resources to a resource share panel, configure the sharing information and click OK.

-• To add the current resource to an existing resource share and reuse its principals and permissions, click Existing Resource Share and select an existing resource share.
+• If you want to add the current resource to an existing resource share and reuse its principals and permissions, click Select from existing and select an existing resource share.

 The system displays the list of shared resources, principals, and associated permissions in the resource share.

-• If this is the first time you are sharing, or if you want to isolate permissions, click New Resource Share and configure the sharing parameters.
+• If this is the first time you are sharing a resource or you need to isolate permissions, click Create a new resource share and configure the sharing parameters.
 For more information about the parameters, see Create a resource share.

 Parameter